DUI Defense Lawyer in Franklin TN

 - Mandatory alcohol and drug treatment programs

-- Up to $1,500 in fines, with additional court fees and other costs
+- Up to $1,500 in fines, with additional court fees

 Additional consequences will include a tarnished driving record and increased insurance rates.
 In some severe cases, your carrier may even deny you coverage.
 This can affect your ability to drive and even your job, if it depends on having a driver's license.